We use the first two of Moses’ Ten Commandments as a platform for studying IDOLATRY.

 So who is ELoHiM?

+We start by learning the Names in line 2.
+Who is ELKM?
+Who is YHVH?
 Moses does not elaborate on this in the Ten Commandments.
-He assumes that the reader is already familiar with the Names from the Book of Genesis.
-There, in Chapter One, the Torah introduces the Names ELoKiM and Y-H-V-H, besides the concept of the CREATOR’S Kingship.
-Hence Chapter One explains the entire First Commandment of Sinai.
+He assumes that the reader is already familiar with these Names from the Book of Genesis.
+Indeed, in Genesis Chapter One Moses introduces the Names ELoKiM, Y-H-V-H, the CREATOR’S Kingship.
+Besides, it introduces also the concept of IDOLATRY and the comprehensive list of al possible idols!
+Thus Chapter One covers the First and Second Commandments of Sinai. .

-So let’s go now to the Beginning of the Torah,to the miraculous Genesis Chapter One;
+So let’s go now to the Beginning of the Torah,and ask:

-Suppose Moses or Noah comes to life and stands at a busy corner in one of our cities.
+Suppose Moses comes to life and stands at a busy corner in one of our cities.
 In his ancient attire and long beard, he looks weird in the eyes of the passing by.
-Moses approaches them at random and asks:
+Moses however approaches them asking:

 “Excuse me sir, lady, are you familiar with the Bible?”